h-j-k/advent20/README.md

 Let's start from the first row that has a corner tile.
 To get the second tile, just pick any one of its neighbors.

 For the third tile, after tile 2 from the example above, you know there are only two options, tile 4 or 5.
-Since this is still along the sides, you should look for the tile that does not have four neighbors, i.e. an inside tile.
+Since this is still along the sides, you should look for the tile that does not have four neighbors, i.e. not an inside tile.
 Hence, you should pick tile 5.

 Repeat until you have aligned the number of tiles for the side.
 For example, stop at 4 tiles if we are given a total of 16 tiles.